 The funding for these Monitor Release programs could be a combination of both offender funded and government funded sources.
 The funding comparisons are in the range of $40/day for Jail vs. $8 to $10/day for monitoring.

-Please contact A&A All County Monitoring for additional information and/or consulting assistance in preparation of a Monitor Release Plan.
+Please contact GPS Monitoring & Tracking Services for additional information and/or consulting assistance in preparation of a Monitor Release Plan.